Grand Matsu Temple: History

 The Grand Matsu Temple was originally the palace of the Southern Ming prince Zhu Shugui, constructed for him near Chikan Tower by the Tungning king Zheng Jing in 1664.

 Zhu, known as Prince Ningjing, helped Koxinga's dynasty colonize and clear farmland in the surrounding Chengtian Prefecture but, after Shi Lang's 1683 victory at Penghu, Zheng Keshuang was obliged to surrender to the Qing Empire.
 Zhu's five concubines then hanged themselves one by one from the beams of his palace's bedroom and the next day he joined them in suicide.
-His ladies continue to be honored at Tainan's Five Concubines Temple.
+His ladies continue to be honored at Tainan's Temple of the Five Concubines.

 Shi Lang initially took up residence at the palace, rebuilding some areas to his liking, but then memorialized the Kangxi Emperor to convert it into a temple to Mazu, the deified form of the medieval Fujianese shamaness Lin Moniang.
 This was done the next year in 1684 under Mazu's newly-granted title of "Empress of Heaven".
 It was the first temple to be so named, giving it some precedence over her earlier temples, which honored her as a "Princess of Heaven".
 The move served a propaganda function, with the Qing claiming to honor Mazu's "support" for their conquest of Taiwan from Tungning.

 The temple was renovated in 1765 and again in 1775, when it assumed its current appearance.
 A fire occasioned another rebuilding in 1818 and it fell into disrepair in the late Qing.
 Following the Japanese occupation of Taiwan, it was almost auctioned to private interests but this was cancelled at the last minute.
 It was partially rebuilt after damage from an earthquake in 1946.

 The temple was declared a protected monument in 1985.